Country Emmaus Community

 performing skits, other table activities or wearing of agape, etc. Remind

 the pilgrim of a need for an open mind and open heart.

-Let the pilgrim know personal participation is expected from the Walk's
+J. Let the pilgrim know personal participation is expected

-Explain to the pilgrim there will be no contact with their family or
+K. Explain to the pilgrim there will be no contact with

-Remind the pilgrim to leave at home the following: cell phones, pagers,
+L. Remind the pilgrim to leave at home the following: cell

 taken off and put away on Thursday evening.

 M. Tell the pilgrim how each weekend is unique